Dev-Geniy/ai-catalog/README.md

 - **USDT (ERC-20):** `0x6DCB8490bFD12Ab30FCc2d3Afb9A242F5CF0D31A`

 ## License
-AI Tools is an open-source project licensed under the **MIT License**.
+AI Tools Catalog is an open-source project licensed under the **MIT License**.
 Feel free to use, modify, and contribute!

 ---